-Our vision is that ongoing learning across our centres leads to providing the highest quality, most consistent experiences possible for youth and families/caregivers in BC.
-Through continuous learning and growth, solutions can be implemented that improve the quality of services and address health inequities across our network.
+Our vision is that ongoing learning across our centres leads to providing the highest value experiences for youth and families/caregivers in BC.
+Through continuous learning and growth, solutions will be implemented that improve the quality of services and address health inequities across our network.